 v2.1.0 release notes: There are no functional changes in version 2.1.0.
 Its dependency on apg has been modified to depend instead on the new apg API, apg-api.
 This removes all dependency on the node.js file system module “fs”.
 Some development frameworks are incompatible with “fs”.

-apg-exp is a regex-like pattern-matching engine that uses a superset of the ABNF syntax for the pattern definitions and APG to create and apply the pattern-matching parser.
-By way of introduction, the regex Wikipedia article would be a good start and Jeffrey Friedl’s book, Mastering Regular Expressions would be a lot better and more complete.
-This introduction will just mention features, a little on motivation and try to point out some possible advantages to
+apg-exp: By way of introduction, the regex Wikipedia article would be a good start and Jeffrey Friedl’s book, Mastering Regular Expressions would be a lot better and more complete.
+This introduction will just mention features, a little on motivation and try to point out some possible advantages to apg-exp.

 .are not pre-defined, providing greater flexibility and certainty to the meaning of any needed character classes.